 In November, both the maximum daily and monthly concentrations were below permit limits.
 Total Chlorine Residual in the effluent is a measure of the amount of chlorine that remains after the disinfection/dechlorination process.
-Chlorine in high enough levels may threaten marine organisms.
+If the chlorine residual in the effluent is too high, it may threaten marine organisms.